-Gaston Literacy is an accredited affiliate of ProLiteracy America, the largest adult literacy organization in the United States.
+Gaston Literacy Council, Inc. is a current member of ProLiteracy, the largest adult literacy organization in the United States.

 has provided funding for literacy services since 1998.

 awards sub-grants to literacy providers such as Gaston Literacy Council to assist adults in becoming literate and obtaining the knowledge and skills necessary for employment and self-sufficiency.
 Staff development and data management systems are also provided by the Community College System.

 to renovate an historic downtown department store within strolling distance of the bus depot.
 Exclusively through private funding and more than 5,300 volunteer man-hours, the new Literacy Center was completed.

-Gaston Literacy is a member of the North Carolina Literacy Association (NCLA), which supports the development and sustained growth of independent community-based literacy programs through public awareness, advocacy and the sharing of ideas and methodologies.
+Gaston Literacy Council is a member of the North Carolina Literacy Association (NCLA), which supports the development and sustained growth of independent community-based literacy programs through public awareness, advocacy and the sharing of ideas and methodologies.

-Reading Soul Mates is a preventive program developed by Gaston Literacy Council, Inc. in collaboration with the Gaston County School System.
+Reading Soul Mates is a preventive program developed by Gaston Literacy Council, Inc. in collaboration with the Gaston County School System